aramaiah/emersonlab.github.io/jobs/sv_postdoc_2017.md

 **New!** The [first structural variation paper](http://emersonlab.org/publications/#p21) for this project just came out in *Nature Genetics*.
 If you thought this paper was interesting, this is the job for you!

-Interested applicants can apply [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
+Interested applicants can apply immediately [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
 Read below for more about the job, the Emerson Lab, and the excellent research environment at UCI.

 ## Summary